In Situ Sequencing

 - Mutational heterogeneity

-across different type of sections including fresh frozen, PFA-fixed and FFPE in various tissues.
+across different types of tissue sections including fresh frozen, PFA-fixed and FFPE.

-- Two automated epifluorescence microscopes (Axio imager.Z2; Zeiss) equipped with multiwavelength LED light with 6 separate wavelengths.
+- Two automated epifluorescence microscopes (Axio imager.Z2; Zeiss and DMi8; Leica) equipped with multiwavelength LED light with 6 separate wavelengths.

-- Automated slide stainer (Autostainer 360; LAB Vision) which can process 36 slides at one go.
+- Automated slide stainer with a liquid handling system (Autostainer 360; LAB Vision) that can process 36 slides at one go.